lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 conditions.
 In such cases, the plugin will default to current time.
 This should be fine in most cases, however, if the client does not specify times when reporting playbacks retroactively, all listens reported in that time will have the same timestamp.

+##### Immediate favorite sync

+Modifies the behavior of favorite sync feature.
+If enabled, the favorite status of a track is synced immediately to ListenBrainz.
+Standard favorite sync (after playback of track finishes) is not affected.
+This feature only works if track has required metadata (track MBID) and the MusicBrainz integration is enabled.

 ##### Allowed libraries for listen submission